install.packages("ggplot2")14 Exploring data with ggplot2

 y = "Annual expenses",

-Finally, we can fine tune the appearance of the graph using themes.
-Theme functions (which start with theme_) control background colors, fonts, grid-lines, legend placement, and other non-data related features of the graph.
-Let’s use a cleaner theme.
+Finally, you can fine-tune the plot’s overall appearance with a theme.
+Theme functions (which start with theme_) control background colours, fonts, grid lines, legend placement, and other non-data features.
+Let’s switch to a cleaner look.

 # use a minimalist theme